ganelson/inform/resources/Documentation/Writing with Inform.md

 ^^{kinds: of value <-- |enumerated value} ^^{kinds: defining: kinds of value} ^^{defining: kinds of value} ^^{values: kinds of value} ^^{kinds: enumerated values} ^^{units of measure}

 So much for making new and more specialised kinds of `object` – for example, new kinds of `room`, or of `animal`.
-This allows us to describe the physical world in elegant ways, but what about concepts which aren't so physical?
+This allows us to describe the physical world in elegant ways, but what about pieces of information which aren't so physical?

 To Inform, numbers like 1, 2, 3, ... and texts like `"Jackdaws love my big sphinx of quartz"` are not physical.
 They are values, but not objects, so they don't belong to the `object` kind.
 In fact, `number` and `text` are not kinds of any greater kind.